“Will Newer Two Way Radios Work with Older Technology?”

 A number of workplaces have seen the advantage of digital technology in two way radios – from better range and audio capabilities built for noisy work environments, along with longer battery life – and those that have made the switch haven’t looked back.

 - It’s important to note that there are different aspects to the digital platform, depending on the radio brand you choose.
-Motorola, for example, uses what is known as TDMA digital mode, while other brands such as ICOM use FDMA.
+Motorola, for example, uses what is known as TDMA digital mode while other brands such as ICOM use FDMA.

-Even if you have older, non-Motorola two way radios that you want to work with your fleet, there is a chance we can make them worth – it’s definitely worth the call to ensure we suggest the right products for your needs.
+Even if you have older, non-Motorola two way radios that you want to work with your fleet, there is a chance we can make them work– it’s definitely worth the call to ensure we suggest the right products for your needs.

 If you decide now is the time to upgrade, even if it’s just a few radios at a time, keep in mind that generally the accessories from your older radios do not work with newer models – so it’s important to consider that investment requirement.

 Some of the accessories, however, available with digital two way radios, offer the same noise canceling capabilities as the radios themselves, the durability you need for rugged work environments, along with added features like Bluetooth.

-Here at Nova Communications, we understand you don’t always know the answers to the questions above, and that deciding on technology can be a bit daunting.
+We understand you don’t always know the answers to the questions above, and that deciding on technology can be a bit daunting.
 With more than 30 years in the business, our team of two way radio experts can help you figure out the next best step for your team.

 - If you want to get an idea of the best newer models of two way radios for your fleet, check out the free Portable Radio Selection Guide below.

-Agriculture & Forestry, Construction, Education, Electric Utilities & Renewable Energy, Emergency Services, Government Departments, Healthcare, Hospitality, Intrinsically Safe Radios, Manufacturing, Motorola MotoTRBO Digital Radios, Motorola Two Way Radios, Oil Gas & Mining, Property Management, Recreation, Retail, Transportation, Two Way Radios, Two Way Radios Canada, Warehousing
+Agriculture & Forestry, Construction, Education, Electric Utilities & Renewable Energy, Emergency Services, Government Departments, Healthcare, Hospitality, Intrinsically Safe Radios, Manufacturing, Motorola MotoTRBO Digital Radios, Motorola Two Way Radios, Oil Gas & Mining, Property Management, Recreation, Retail, Transportation, Two Way Radios, Two Way Radios Canada, Two-Way Radios & Rugged Devices, Warehousing